lascar/alphawholesale/README.md

 Bootstrap 4 is amazing (thanks to the flexboxes) at that.

-Javascript is use only for the client's comfort, if javascript is not activated, the application still works!
+If javascript is not activated, the application still works!
+It must no be a essential part for the functionment.

 ## [TODO](TODO.md)

 ## DOCKER

-Todo actualize docker

 The application is 'dokerized'.
 It is using docker-compose.